Description

 Santiam Confluences [COA ID: 078]

-The North Santiam River Corridor that borders Linn and Marion Counties from the confluence with the Willamette River through confluences of Jefferson ditch and Valentine Creek near Stayton and the South Santiam River ‘s Confluences with Spring Branch, Thomas Creek, Spring Creek, Crabtree Creek, Onehorse Slough, and Noble Creek to Sweet Home.
+The Santiam Confluences COA (109 mi2) extends from the confluence of the mainstem with the Willamette River upstream along the North Fork Santiam through confluences with Jefferson Ditch and Valentine Creek, up toward Mill Creek.
+This COA also extends along the South Santiam River through confluences with Spring Branch, Thomas Creek, Spring Creek, Crabtree Creek, …

 Sauvie Island-Scappoose [COA ID: 054]